King's College, Madrid: King's College, Soto de Viñuelas, Madrid

 The main school site caters for more than 1600 pupils between the ages of 2 and 18 years (Pre-Nursery to Year 13).
+An additional 'baby unit' or 'pre-pre-nursery' was recently added, catering for students as young as 20 months old.
 It is located in a 12-acre site in the countryside between the city and the Guadarrama mountains.

 Facilities now include a variety of outdoor recreational areas, a floodlit artificial football pitch, a 25m heated indoor swimming pool, tennis courts, volleyball and basketball courts, 5-a-side and 11-a-side football pitches and a horse riding school & dedicated sports centre (built in 2017).
 The school also has 2 libraries and 2 multimedia centres, as well as computers and interactive whiteboards in all classrooms.
 There is a large auditorium, an art studio, 15 science laboratories and a Music School which boasts 2 music rooms and 6 smaller practice rooms.

-The school is a member of HMC, COBIS, NABSS, BSA and CICAE.
+The school is a member of HMC, COBIS,NABSS, BSA and CICAE.

 New boarding accommodation, Tenbury House, was opened in September 2011 and is a purpose-built boarding residence which replaced the old accommodation wing housed within the school.
 All bedrooms in the accommodation have en-suite bathrooms, under-floor heating and access to wireless internet.
 The House also has a dining room, common room, TV room, multimedia study room and a kitchen which students can use to prepare light meals outside of dining hours.

 As of 2018 King's College in Madrid altogether has about 2,000 students, with 80% of them being Spanish and the next-largest group of students being British.

 King's College School, La Moraleja, Madrid

 King's College School is located in La Moraleja, one of the residential areas in Madrid and 15 kilometres away from the city centre.
-The school houses over 500 pupils from age 3 to 16 years (Nursery to Year 11).
+The school houses over 600 pupils from age 2 to 16 years (Pre-Nursery to Year 11).
 In Year 12, pupils are automatically offered a place to continue their studies at the Sixth Form in sister school King's College, Soto de Viñuelas.